How to Make Organic Compost Tea

 Tip: Apply this liquid fertilizer for foliar feeding, too.
 Sprinkle

 diluted compost tea on the plant leaves.
-The fertilizer is readily absorbed
+Nutrients in the tea, are readily

 Important Note: The liquid nutrients in compost tea, is used immediately